 Part 1 The Year in Review by the Chairperson, Dr Ian Douglas

-This annual report marks the twenty-fifth year of operations of the International Air Services Commission (the Commission).
+This annual report marks the twenty-seventh year of operations of the International Air Services Commission (the Commission).
 It is my pleasure to provide an overview of the activities of the Commission for the last 12 months.

-As we review our performance during the year, I would like to thank the Executive Director, Ms Marlene Tucker, and her small team in the Secretariat for their invaluable advice and assistance in ensuring that the Commission functions smoothly and efficiently.
+As we review our performance during the year, I would like to thank the Executive Director, Ms Marlene Tucker, and her small team in the Secretariat for their valuable advice and assistance in ensuring that the Commission functions smoothly and efficiently.

 Dr Ian Douglas